How to maintain discipline throughout the year

 Here are a few tips:

-3. Rest: it's essential to rest.
-We tend to want to do too much.
-To race for productivity.
+Recovery time is crucial.
+We tend to ask too much of ourselves.
+It's a race for productivity.
 But that won't keep you going in the long term.
-It's essential to prioritize rest.
+It's essential to give priority to rest.
 Take one or more days off a week, whether it's for sport or work.
 Body and mind need to recover.
 So don't overwork.
 You can rest in any way you like.
-The most important thing is to unplug mentally and physically from the week's activities.
+The most important thing is to disconnect mentally and physically from the week's activities.

-4. Start slowly to maintain motivation and desire throughout the year: another essential point is to take things step by step.
-Trying to do everything at once is counterproductive.
+Start slowly to maintain motivation and desire throughout the year, and step by step is another essential point.
+Doing everything at once is counterproductive.
 It's better to go slowly, at your own pace, and give yourself time to integrate and digest.
 This will enable you to acquire a sense of regularity throughout the year.

 If you go to the gym 6 times a week to train, without rest and accumulating fatigue, you won't want to do anything else afterwards.
 After a while, you'll be overwhelmed.
 It's better to start slowly, setting training dates each week.
 Go at your own level, then stick to it every week and become regular.

-5. Surround yourself well: doing things on your own is fine, but more is better.
+Doing things alone is good, but more is better.
 Don't hesitate to surround yourself with the right people to share your projects and desires together, and to practice with them too.
 Having a network you can count on is essential.

-8. Countdown: 10-second method: this method has been recognized for its ability to move the audience to action.
+10-second method: this method has been recognized for its ability to move audiences to action.
 Nothing could be simpler.
 Set yourself a number of seconds and when you reach the countdown, get up and go without thinking or questioning.
 The more we think, the more we don't do it.
 It's time to change that, to take action.

 In conclusion